raulcano/docker-ip2tor-host/README.md

 sudo /etc/init.d/ssh restart
 ```
-6. Add in the ```docker-compose.yml``` file the port range available for bridges (this won't open the ports in the host machine, but will have them internally exposed from docker).
+~~6.
+Add in the ```docker-compose.yml``` file the port range available for bridges (this won't open the ports in the host machine, but will have them internally exposed from docker).
 Only when a bridge is activated, the port will be open to the outside world.
-__IMPORTANT:__ This range needs to be the same than the port range assigned to this host in the Shop!
+__IMPORTANT:__ This range needs to be the same than the port range assigned to this host in the Shop!~~
+_[By using the ```network_mode: "host"``` in the docker-compose.yml file, we don't have to worry anymore about exposing ports from the container.
+The security of the ports that are exposed to the whole world is controlled by the firewall, which will open or close the corresponding port automatically every time a bridge is opened or closed in that same port.]_

 7. Install docker (see ```_host-init-docker.sh```).